Mobile Addictions Outreach

 Intensive Case Management

-CMHA provides intensive case management supports for the homeless individuals in Grande Prairie through the Housing First Program.
-Program is funded through the City of Grande Prairie’s Homelessness Initiative Program.
+CMHA provides intensive case management for the homeless individuals in Grande Prairie through the Housing First Program and is funded through the City of Grande Prairie’s Homelessness Initiative Program.
 This program offers support to individuals who experience homelessness and have multiple barriers regarding locating and maintaining housing.

 - Use Centralized Assessments to identify appropriate clients

 - Match a Case Manager who has the appropriate skills to support the client, relative to clients acuity level and needs

 - Individualized case plans with measurable goals are developed with the client on a regularly scheduled basis through a person-centered approach.

 - Life skills teaching/coaching on-site in a clients home on a regularly scheduled basis

 - Ensure the landlord-tenant agreement is in the tenants name.
 Arrangements are made when possible to have rent paid directly to the landlord from the income source.

 - Deliver support services to Aboriginal clients in a culturally appropriate manner.